maxeler/HTTP-Web-Server/APP/README.md

     # ip addresses for DFE
     IP="172.17.0.9"
     NETMASK="255.255.255.224"

+Default network port on server will be running can be configured with script variable

+    PORT=80

 #### Prepare files
-All files that need be hosted on the HTTP Server should be located in
+Default path to the files that need be hosted on the HTTP Server is specified with script variable

+    HOSTING_DIR="./files/"

+This means that hosted files need to be stored on the following path:

     APP/CPU_SRC/HTTP-Web-Server/files

 There are few example files already in this folder.

 ### How to compile and run project: